towerofpower256/davidmac.pro/src/posts/2022-09-24-myspacetraderclient/index.md

 ---
 title: "MySpaceTraderClient"
 description: I made a front-end for the online game Space Traders to teach myself how to create web apps from scratch using NodeJS and React.
-It was really fun and educational, and I"m pretty proud of what I came up with.
+It was really fun and educational, and I'm pretty proud of what I came up with.
 image: featured.jpg
 imageThumbnail: featured-thumbnail.jpg
 date: 2022-09-24